Complete moduli of cubic threefolds and their intermediate Jacobians

 \begin{cor} The image of the intermediate Jacobian map $\widetilde{IJ}^{V}:\tM\to\Vor[5]$ is contained in the matroidal locus $\Matr[5]$.
 In particular, the intermediate Jacobian map also extends to a morphism $\widetilde{IJ}^{P}:\tM\to\Perf[5]$. \end{cor} These results are the culmination of much of our previous work on the subject.
 The first and the fourth author introduced and studied the wonderful compactification in \cite{cml}, the second and third authors investigated the class of the cycle given by intermediate Jacobians in \cite{grhu1} and together we studied the extension of period maps, in particular of the Prym map in \cite{cmghl}.
 Clearly, all of this is closely connected to the extensive literature of degenerations of Jacobians and Pryms (see esp. \cite{fs}, \cite{abh}, \cite{ab}, and \cite{g}).

-One motivation for our work is to make it possible to study the geometry of intermediate Jacobians of cubic threefolds via degeneration techniques --- recall that by the results of \cite{alexeev02}, \cite{olsson} the Voronoi compactification $\Vor[5]$ has a modular interpretation.
-See in particular Theorems \ref{theo:codimension1intro} and \ref{theo:divisors}, below.
-We hope that our work could be of some relevance to the problem of compactifying the Lagrangian fibration in intermediate Jacobians arising from hyperplane sections of a fixed cubic fourfold (see \cite[\S8.5.2]{donagimarkman}), which is expected to give an alternative construction of O'Grady's exceptional $10$-dimensional compact hyperk\"ahler manifold.
-One can also speculate whether our results could provide degeneration techniques to approach the open question of stable rationality for cubic threefolds --- recall that Voisin \cite{voisinAJ13} has connected this to the question of whether the minimal cohomology class $\Theta^4/4!$ is algebraic for a cubic threefold.
+One motivation for our work is to make it possible to study the geometry of intermediate Jacobians of cubic threefolds via degeneration techniques --- recall that by the results of \cite{alexeev02}, \cite{olsson} the Voronoi compactification $\Vor[5]$ has a modular interpretation, see in particular Theorems \ref{theo:codimension1intro} and \ref{theo:divisors}, below.
+In fact, after the appearance of the first version of our manuscript, the degenerations of intermediate Jacobians of cubic threefolds were used in \cite{LSV} to give an alternative construction of O'Grady's exceptional $10$-dimensional compact hyperk\"ahler manifold (see \cite{OG10}).
+While the two papers share a number of ideas and techniques, their goals are complementary.
+Namely, here the focus is on the modularity of the degenerations of intermediate Jacobians, leading us to considering the wonderful blow-up $\widetilde \calM$ of the moduli space.
+In contrast, in \cite{LSV}, it is essential to compactify the relative intermediate Jacobian family (allowing worse degenerations than those we consider here) arising from hyperplane sections of a fixed cubic fourfold without modifying the base (isomorphic to $\PP^5$) of the fibration.
+In a different direction, we point out that while a mildly singular cubic threefold is rational, and thus the standard degeneration techniques do not apply for the rationality question, the degeneration data (e.g. for the Segre cubic) from the perspective of abelian varieties is rich enough to decide the irrationality of the generic cubic threefold (see \cite{g}).

 The question of extending morphisms, given by period maps, between moduli spaces is a classical problem in algebraic geometry.
 The prime example is the Torelli map $t_g: \mathcal M_g \to \ab[g]$ from the moduli space of curves.
 It is a classical result of Mumford and Namikawa \cite{nam76I, nam76II} that the Torelli map has a natural extension $\overline t^{V}:\overline \calM_g\to \Vor$ from the Deligne--Mumford compactification $\overline \calM_g$.
 Alexeev--Brunyate \cite{ab} showed that the image of the Torelli map lies in the matroidal locus, and thus the Torelli maps also extends to a morphism $\overline t^{P}:\overline\calM_g\to\Perf$.
 In contrast, the Prym map does not extend to a morphism from $\overline{\mathcal R}_{g}$, the compactification of the moduli space of connected \'etale double covers of curves \cite{beauville}, to any of the usual toroidal compactifications, as shown by Friedman and Smith \cite{fs}.
 This result was further refined in \cite{abh}, \cite{vologodsky} and \cite{cmghl} where the indeterminacy locus of the Prym map was studied.